EDIpack/EDIpack2.0/doc/examples/01_bhz.rst

 ------------------------------

 In presence of interaction we can solve the model using DMFT.
-We review here the setup of the program using |edipack2|.
+We review here the setup of the program using |edipack|.

 .. code-block:: fortran
    :linenos:

    program ed_bhz
-      USE EDIPACK2
+      USE EDIPACK
       USE SCIFOR
       USE DMFT_TOOLS
       USE MPI